awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-launch-sample-cluster.md

 **Note**
 Quick Launch uses the default virtual private cloud \(VPC\) for your region\.
 If a default VPC doesn't exist, Quick Launch returns an error\.
 If you don't have a default VPC, you can use the standard Launch Cluster wizard to use a different VPC or use EC2 Classic without a VPC\.
 For more information, see [Creating a Cluster by Using Launch Cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#create-cluster)\.

-1. A confirmation page appears and the cluster will take a few minutes to finish\.
+1. A confirmation page appears and the cluster takes a few minutes to finish\.
 Choose **Close** to return to the list of clusters\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/rs-gsg-clusters-launch-cluster-wizard-50.png)

 1. On the Clusters page, choose the cluster that you just launched and review the **Cluster Status** information\.
 Make sure that the **Cluster Status** is **available** and the **Database Health** is **healthy** before you try to connect to the database later in this tutorial\.